Pine Lily Facts

 Pine Lily Distribution, Habitat, and Ecology

-The visually stunning Pine Lily evolved as endemic to the coastal regions of the southeastern portion of the United States.
-Its range extends roughly along the east coast, from Alabama to Virginia.
+That range consists of only a relatively small portion of North America.
+More specifically, it evolved as endemic to the coastal regions of southeastern United States.
+As a result, the plant appears in an area that extends roughly along the east coast, from Alabama to Virginia.

-This variety of lily also typically prefers very damp areas and requires a specific environment to thrive.
-This includes warm temperatures, high humidity, and acidic soil conditions.
+The majority of individuals appear in Florida.
+That’s understandable, given its physical needs.
+That’s because this variety of lily prefers very damp areas and requires a specific environment to thrive.
+This includes warm temperatures, high humidity, and acidic soil.

 Although the Pine Lily requires warmth, it does not tolerate direct sunlight well.
 Yet, the astonishing Angiosperm also prefers a very specific, and uncommon, soil type.
 Incredibly, this fabulous wonder of Nature actually prefers regions containing a high level of acidity.